Point Spreads Explained

 When wagering against the spread, you bet on the team that will cover the betting line, and not necessarily win the game.
-Obviously by taking the favorite, a bettor believes that team will not only win the game, but also win the game by a certain number of points to cover the betting line.
+Obviously, by taking the favorite, a bettor believes that a team will not only win the game but also win the game by a certain number of points to cover the betting line.
 But when wagering on the underdog, that team does not necessarily have to win the game to cover the line.
-For examples of point spreads and how those bets are won, please keep reading below where we explain betting odds for the spread in detail.
+For examples of point spreads and how those bets are won, please keep reading below where we give real-life examples explain betting odds for the spread in detail.

 When Can The Spread Be Wagered?

 The point spread might be the most common betting line for which people are familiar with.
 This is where the terms 'favorite' and 'underdog' are derived.
 But, when exactly can wagers on the point spread be placed?
 There are actually several points in time, and several different ways that a bettor can put action on the spread in a given matchup.